garden-io/garden/docs/module-types/kubernetes.md

 # POSIX-style paths to YAML files to load manifests from.
 Each can contain multiple manifests.
 files: []

+# The Deployment, DaemonSet or StatefulSet that Garden should regard as the _Garden service_ in this module (not to be
+# confused with Kubernetes Service resources).
+Because a `kubernetes` can contain any number of Kubernetes resources,
+# this needs to be specified for certain Garden features and commands to work.
+serviceResource:
+  # The type of Kubernetes resource to sync files to.
+  kind: Deployment

+  # The name of the resource to sync to.
+If the module contains a single resource of the specified Kind, this can be
+  # omitted.
+  name:

+  # The name of a container in the target.
+Specify this if the target contains more than one container and the main
+  # container is not the first container in the spec.
+  containerName:

+tasks:
+  # The name of the task.
+  - name:
+    # A description of the task.
+    description:
+    # The names of any tasks that must be executed, and the names of any services that must be running, before this
+    # task is executed.
+    dependencies: []
+    # Set this to `true` to disable the task.
+You can use this with conditional template strings to
+    # enable/disable tasks based on, for example, the current environment or other variables (e.g.
+    # `enabled: \${environment.name != "prod"}`).
+This can be handy when you only want certain tasks to run in
+    # specific environments, e.g. only for development.
+    #
+    # Disabling a task means that it will not be run, and will also be ignored if it is declared as a
+    # runtime dependency for another service, test or task.
+    #
+    # Note however that template strings referencing the task's outputs (i.e. runtime outputs) will fail to
+    # resolve when the task is disabled, so you need to make sure to provide alternate values for those if
+    # you're using them, using conditional expressions.
+    disabled: false
+    # Maximum duration (in seconds) of the task's execution.
+    timeout: null
+    # The Deployment, DaemonSet or StatefulSet that Garden should use to execute this task.
+If not specified, the
+    # `serviceResource` configured on the module will be used.
+If neither is specified, an error will be thrown.
+    resource:
+      # The type of Kubernetes resource to sync files to.
+      kind: Deployment

+      # The name of the resource to sync to.
+If the module contains a single resource of the specified Kind, this can
+      # be omitted.
+      name:

+      # The name of a container in the target.
+Specify this if the target contains more than one container and the
+      # main container is not the first container in the spec.
+      containerName:
+    # The command/entrypoint used to run the task inside the container.
+    command:
+    # The arguments to pass to the container used for execution.
+    args:
+    # Key/value map of environment variables.
+Keys must be valid POSIX environment variable names (must not start with
+    # `GARDEN`) and values must be primitives or references to secrets.
+    env: {}
+    # Specify artifacts to copy out of the container after the task is complete.
+    artifacts:
+      # A POSIX-style path or glob to copy.
+Must be an absolute path.
+May contain wildcards.
+      - source:
+        # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory.
+        target: .

+tests:
+  # The name of the test.
+  - name:
+    # The names of any services that must be running, and the names of any tasks that must be executed, before the
+    # test is run.
+    dependencies: []
+    # Set this to `true` to disable the test.
+You can use this with conditional template strings to
+    # enable/disable tests based on, for example, the current environment or other variables (e.g.
+    # `enabled: \${environment.name != "prod"}`).
+This is handy when you only want certain tests to run in
+    # specific environments, e.g. only during CI.
+    disabled: false
+    # Maximum duration (in seconds) of the test run.
+    timeout: null
+    # The Deployment, DaemonSet or StatefulSet that Garden should use to execute this test suite.
+If not specified,
+    # the `serviceResource` configured on the module will be used.
+If neither is specified, an error will be thrown.
+    resource:
+      # The type of Kubernetes resource to sync files to.
+      kind: Deployment

+      # The name of the resource to sync to.
+If the module contains a single resource of the specified Kind, this can
+      # be omitted.
+      name:

+      # The name of a container in the target.
+Specify this if the target contains more than one container and the
+      # main container is not the first container in the spec.
+      containerName:
+    # The command/entrypoint used to run the test inside the container.
+    command:
+    # The arguments to pass to the container used for testing.
+    args:
+    # Key/value map of environment variables.
+Keys must be valid POSIX environment variable names (must not start with
+    # `GARDEN`) and values must be primitives or references to secrets.
+    env: {}
+    # Specify artifacts to copy out of the container after the test is complete.
+    artifacts:
+      # A POSIX-style path or glob to copy.
+Must be an absolute path.
+May contain wildcards.
+      - source:
+        # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory.
+        target: .
 ```

 ### Configuration Keys